AuroraWright/owocr/README.md

 This has been tested with Python 3.11.
 Newer/older versions might work.
 It can be installed with `pip install owocr`

+# Usage

+Basic usage is comparable to Manga OCR as in, `owocr` keeps scanning for images and performing text recognition on them.
+Similarly, by default it will read images from the clipboard and write text back to the clipboard (or optionally, read images from a folder and/or write text to a .txt file if you specify `-r=<folder path>` or `-w=<txt file path>`).

+Additionally:
+- Scanning the clipboard takes basically zero system resources on macOS and Windows
+- Supports reading images and/or writing text to a websocket with the `-r=websocket` and/or `-w=websocket` parameters (the port is 7331 by default, and is configurable in the config file)
+- Supports capturing the screen directly with `-r screencapture`.
+It will default to the entire first screen every 3 seconds, but a different screen/screen coordinates/window/delay can be specified in the config file.
+Instead of using a delay between screenshots you can also specify a keyboard combo (refer to the config file or the help page)
+- You can pause/unpause the image processing by pressing "p" or terminate the script with "t" or "q" inside the terminal window
+- You can switch between OCR providers pressing their corresponding keyboard key inside the terminal window (refer to the list of keys in the providers list below)
+- You can start the script paused with the `-p` option or with a specific provider with the `-e` option (refer to `owocr -h` for the list)
+- Holding ctrl or cmd at any time will pause image processing temporarily, or you can specify keyboard combos in the config file to pause/unpause and switch the OCR provider from anywhere (refer to the config file or `owocr -h`)
+- You can enable notifications in the config file or with `-n` to show the text with a native OS notification. **Important for macOS users:** if you use Python from brew, you need to enter this command in your terminal before the first notification: `codesign --deep -f -s - $(brew --cellar python)/*/Frameworks/Python.framework`.
+Nothing can be done about this unfortunately.
+- Optionally, you can speed up the online providers by installing fpng-py: `pip install fpng-py` (requires setting up a developer environment on most operating systems/Python versions)
+- Optionally, you can improve filtering of non-Japanese text for screen capture by installing transformers: `pip install transformers`
+- A config file (which will be automatically created in `user directory/.config/owocr_config.ini`, on Windows `user directory` is the `C:\Users\yourusername` folder) can be used to configure the script, as an example to limit providers (to reduce clutter/memory usage) as well as specifying provider settings such as api keys etc. A sample config file is also provided [here](https://raw.githubusercontent.com/AuroraWright/owocr/master/owocr_config.ini)
+- For systems where text can be copied to the clipboard at the same time as images, if `*ocr_ignore*` is copied with an image, the image will be ignored (mostly useful for devs making their own sender tool)

 # Supported providers

 ## Local providers